rolger/cucumber-diseases-java/README.md

 3. Open  from the file tree on the left and wait for the Java installation to finish.

-   A box will appear on the bottom right, saying _Opening Java Projects_, you can click on _check details_ to follow the installation progress.
+   At the bottom there is a Terminal window executing the Maven build the of project.
+Wait until _BUILD SUCCESS_ apprears in the log.

-4. After the installation is done, you can right-click into the code, and select _Run test at Cursor_ (to run a single test) or _Run Tests in Current File_ (to run all tests).
+4. After the installation is done, you can open files via the Java Project explorer, edit the code, and select _Run Tests_ on either the test folder or the _RunAllCucumberTests_ class file.